TEIC/tei2024-XSLT-workshop/docs/index.md

 ## Navigating and Processing Data from the TEI with XSLT

-Welcome to our virtual workshop!
+Welcome to our workshop at TEI2024!
 Your hosts are an international team:
 * [Elisa Beshero-Bondar](https://github.com/ebeshero) (Professor of Digital Humanities @ Digital Media, Arts, and Technology program, Penn State Behrend, USA).
 * [Martina Scholger](https://github.com/martinascholger) (Senior Scientist @ Department of Digital Humanities, University of Graz, Austria).
 * [Gustavo Riva](https://github.com/GusRiva) (Senior Scientist @ University Library, Heidelberg University, Germany)